Measuring implemented savings to foster better collaboration between procurement and finance

-Generating cost reductions is a fundamental goal of any procurement function, and ‘realised savings’ are usually a key KPI.
-Yet in many organisations there seems to be a perennial mismatch between what is promised by the CPO at the start of the year, and what is found in the P&L at the end of the year.
+Generating cost reductions is a fundamental goal of any procurement function, and ‘realized savings’ are usually a key KPI.
+Yet in many organizations there seems to be a perennial mismatch between what is promised by the CPO at the start of the year, and what is found in the P&L at the end of the year.

 Why does this mismatch exist?
 Were the CPO’s projections unrealistic?
 Did the savings simply not happen, despite being reported?
 Or did they happen, but can’t be pinpointed in the P&L?

-Just as developing good market knowledge and insights from current spend trends helps to build credibility with business stakeholders, confidently reporting realised (or implemented) savings is increasingly important as procurement organisations look to gain credibility with their finance stakeholders.
+Just as developing good market knowledge and insights from current spend trends helps to build credibility with business stakeholders, confidently reporting realized (or implemented) savings is increasingly important as procurement organizations look to gain credibility with their finance stakeholders.

 Areas of focus for the workshop will include:

-- What are the causes of the disconnect between reported savings and realised savings?
+- What are the causes of the disconnect between reported savings and realized savings?

-- What are procurement organisations doing to fix it?
+- What are procurement organizations doing to fix it?

 - How are savings being measured?

-The workshops will take place from 09:00 to 11:00 at The Nimb Hotel, Copenhagen (breakfast will be served from 08.30).
+The workshops will take place from 09:00am to 11:00am at the Convene, 730 Third Avenue, New York, (breakfast will be served from 08.30).
 We have limited spaces available and spaces will be allocated on a first come first served basis.